- Home

 SUPPORTING WELLBEING

 Small changes in the workplace and personal lives can make big differences to the wellbeing of employees and in turn can reduce absenteeism.
-Relevant information can be found on the Employee Good Health Group page which includes wellbeing toolkits, advice on good health and training available.
-See link below.
+Relevant information can be found on the Mental Health and Wellbeing SharePoint pages which includes wellbeing toolkits, action plans, signposting to support services, advice on good health and training to improve mental health and wellbeing.

 SPECIAL LEAVE AND EMPLOYEE AIDE